MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/cortana-analytics-playbook-vehicle-telemetry-powerbi.md

     ![Dashboard with visualizations](./media/cortana-analytics-playbook-vehicle-telemetry-powerbi-dashboard/connected-cars-3.4k.png)

-You successfully configured the "Vehicles in Operation" real-time report.
+You successfully configured the "Vehicles in Operation" report.
 You can create the next real-time report, or you can stop here and configure the dashboard.

 ### Vehicles Requiring Maintenance report